Infinite Transformations

 Audio Composition

 The audio component of Infinite Transformations emanates from the poetry itself, embodying a layering of transformational continuities that “never die.”
-As a foundation, Foad Hamidi ‘s reading of the Hafiz poetry passes through reductive filtering processes until it is processed to a near-sine tone, the fundamental building block of all sound.
-Music for the bass flute surrounds the audience, summoning the ancient Persian ney and focusing on the breath, and grows from the foundational sine tone while accompanying the text.
 From a distance, Persian morse code sounds out the poetry in high-pitched sine tones, reflecting the genetic coding of the yeast DNA.
 The melodies fragment and transform as they sound via speakers installed surrounding the space.
 Through multiple representations, the poem resonates both literally and metaphorically through the meditative space.
 The scraping sounds of the Persian reed pen ground the continuous calligraph around the wine in the center of the space.

 Projected Imagery

+The ceiling dome is a five-minute looping visual animation projected on the ceiling of undulating geometry and biology that create endless variations of recursive tesellations mimicing the expression in the poetry.
 The overall structure that defines the physical space of Infinite Transformations is based on a motif of concentric circles, distributed in space from the floor to the inverted dome ceiling.
-It is inspired, in part, by the the tomb of the poet in Shiraz, but also the broader meaning of the circle which connotes wholeness, the cyclical rhythms of nature and the passage of time.
+It is inspired, in part, by the tomb of the poet in Shiraz, but also the broader meaning of the circle which connotes wholeness, the cyclical rhythms of nature and the passage of time.
 It features a table in the center with a large vessel of wine in its center and a projected animation featuring a complex interplay of moving yeast cells and shifting geometric patterns is projected on the curved fabric ceiling.
 Unlike most domes in buildings designed for spiritual purposes, this dome, formed by a suspended parachute, is inverted, inviting people in, rather than sequestering those already inside.
 Projected on the table around the wine is a circular video of a skilled calligrapher writing the poem in a circle around the table, over and over again.
 A schematic drawing of the structure can be found here.

 Researchers and Creators